 The Portimao postponement marks the second time that the WEC has altered the venue and date of its 2021 season kick-off.

-The mid-March 1000 Miles of Sebring was originally due to represent round one, but international travel complications brought on by the COVID-19 pandemic prompted the series to cancel its planned American round in late January and introduce Portimao.
+The mid-March 1000 Miles of Sebring was originally due to represent round one, but international travel complications brought on by the COVID-19 pandemic prompted the series to cancel its planned American round and introduce Portimao in January.

 An entry list for the Portimao race, including a GTE-Pro appearance for Corvette Racing, was published last week.
 An updated entry for Spa has not been issued.